-- Coinsurance: Coinsurance is the amount that you must pay as a percent of the allowable amount. - Amount in excess of the allowable amount: As a general rule, the allowable amount may often be less than the dentist's actual charges.
-When you receive benefits from an out-of-network dentist, you may be responsible for paying the dentist's charges in excess of the allowable amount.
+- Coinsurance: Coinsurance is the amount that you must pay as a percent of the allowable amount. - Amount in excess of the allowable amount: As a general rule, the allowable amount may often be less than the dentist's actual charges. - Actual full charges of out-of-network providers.
+If you see an out-of-network provider, the plan provides no coverage for such services.
+You will be responsible for payment of the full amount of the dentist's actual charges.